 We provide health and education professionals with ‘push button’ resources that help children and adolescents increase knowledge and appreciation of their metabolism, and inspire them to consciously manage their individual energy needs for lifelong good health.

 The program covers topics such as healthy metabolic function, energy requirement, nutrition and food labelling and food product marketing, exercise, hydration, sleep and stress management, and the environmental impact of poor lifestyle.

 The program is designed for students from Level 1 to young adult.
 The curriculum has been verified by accredited health professionals and is aligned with the Australian national curriculum (ACARA), the Australian Dietary Guidelines (NHMRC) and World Health Organisation (WHO) policy.

 The Metabolic Symphony ONLINE program is a positive, holistic intervention for children and families to empower them to prevent or manage lifestyle disease.

-Practitioners and Educators pay an annual subscription (per practice, school, workplace, community centre) which allows them to invite unlimited participants to the Symphony.
+Practitioners and Educators pay an annual subscription (per practice, school, community centre) which allows them to invite unlimited participants to the Symphony.